ied206/ManagedWimLib/USAGE.md

 ## Initialization

-ManagedWimLib requires binary of wimlib to work.<br>
+ManagedWimLib requires binary of wimlib to work.
 Internally it is done by loading functions dynamically (using `LoadLibrary` and `GetProcAddress`).

  `Wim.GlobalInit()` should be explicitly called before using `ManagedWimLib`.